omSolanki30/literate-octo-bassoon/README.md

 # literate-octo-bassoon
-This is repository is for practice
+This repository is for practice. valar morghulis..